schilkp/Tonbandgeraet/docs/doc/evtmarkers.md

 the handler, a call to the `sensor_do_work()` function is scheduled, which in turn fetches the data from the sensor and does some DSP processing involving an FFT.

-To gain some insight in the timing and operation of this code, it is instrumented with Tonbandgerät event markers.
+To gain some insight into the timing and operation of this code, it is instrumented with Tonbandgerät event markers.
 First, during setup, the event markers with IDs `0` and `1` are named.
 In the interrupt, an instant event is traced.
 In the callback, the fetching of sensor data and DSP calculation are wrapped in span event markers.